-It seems like the wild west out there when it comes to APIs.
+It seems like the wild, wild West out there when it comes to APIs.
 In this new collection, I focus on best practices when consuming and creating Web APIs.

 In every position over the past five years, I've been writing and rewriting Web APIs for a number of companies and clients.

 While everyone is building APIs, some developers write APIs like it's the wild west.

 Microsoft made it easier to write and consume APIs similar to Legos.
 They gave developers a core HttpClient class and added components onto it instead of replacing it yet again with another class.